DallanQ/race_for_the_galaxy/QA.md

 [why-cant-i-develop-this-card-keldon](https://boardgamegeek.com/thread/1405185/why-cant-i-develop-this-card-keldon)

-> Why can't I develop a duplicate Mining Robots card in Keldon game?
+> Why can't I develop a duplicate Mining Robots card?

 You can’t develop a duplicate Mining Robots card (any other card) because the rules state that you’re not allowed to have multiple copies of the same development or world in your tableau.
 This simply means you cannot have more than one of each development or world.